Search Penny Hill Press

 • Past deterioration and possible improvement in Turkey-Israel relations and how that might affect U.S.-Turkey relations; and

-• A potential congressional resolution or presidential statement on the possible genocide of Armenians by the Ottoman Empire (Turkey’s predecessor state) during World War I.
+• A potential congressional resolution or presidential statement that could recognize World War I-era actions by the Ottoman Empire (Turkey’s predecessor state) against hundreds of thousands of Armenians as genocide.

 Many U.S. policymakers also are interested in the rights of minority Christian communities within Turkey; the currently stalemated prospects of Turkish accession to the European Union (EU); promoting increased trade with Turkey; and Turkey’s role in the Cyprus dispute.
 Congress appropriates approximately $5 million annually in military and security assistance for Turkey.
 The EU currently provides over $1 billion to Turkey annually in pre-accession financial and technical assistance.

 Since 2011, U.S.-Turkey cooperation on issues affecting the Middle East has become closer, as Turkey agreed to host a U.S. radar as part of a NATO missile defense system and the two countries have coordinated efforts in responding to the ongoing conflict in Syria.
-Nevertheless, developments during the Obama Administration on Syria, Israel, and other issues have led to questions about the extent to which U.S. and Turkish strategic priorities and values converge on both a short- and long-term basis.
+Nevertheless, developments during the Obama Administration on Syria, Israel, and other issues—including domestic concerns highlighted in June 2013—have led to questions about the extent to which U.S. and Turkish strategic priorities and values converge on both a short- and long-term basis.

 Order Number: R41368